 Sea Grant Extension documents whale movements to mitigate entanglements

 Entanglement in fishing gear is a major threat to whales.
 It can cause drowning and infections and impair their ability to swim or eat.
-In 2022, the National Oceanic and Atmospheric Administration (NOAA) confirmed 28 entangled whales off Alaska, Washington, Oregon and California, plus two in Mexico that were caught in U.S. West Coast fishing gear.
-Dungeness crab gear was responsible for at least nine of these.
-Historically, little has been known about the overlap between whales and crab gear along the West Coast, making it hard to set policies to reduce entanglements.
+According to the National Oceanic and Atmospheric Administration's 2022 West Coast Whale Entanglement Summary, there were 30 confirmed entangled whales off the coasts of Washington, Oregon and California, or off the coast of other countries and states but entangled in U.S. West Coast commercial fishing gear.
+Historically, little was known about the overlap between whales and crab gear along the West Coast, making it hard to set policies to reduce entanglements.

 The findings suggest that risk is higher in nearshore waters, particularly in April when seasonal whale densities begin to increase while Dungeness crab fishing continues.
 Exposure was lower during the marine heatwave from 2014 to 2016 when whales were predicted to be less abundant because of poor ocean and prey conditions.
 This latter result was surprising because it differed from prior research on entanglement risk in California, highlighting the value of conducting regional assessments.